The legal costs of buying a house

 If the property you are buying has leased solar panels, your conveyancer will need to review the lease terms, verify ownership and rights, and ensure there are no legal impediments affecting the property’s sale or use.

-If for some reason your transaction takes much longer than expected, or needs to be completed on an accelerated timeline then your conveyancer will charge you additional fees for the time required.
+If your transaction takes much longer than expected or needs to be completed on an accelerated timeline, your conveyancer will charge you additional fees for the required time.

 Your conveyancer probably won’t know about this upfront (unless you ask for an expedited transaction), but they should email you an update and a price once they know this is going to apply.